 \section{Conclusion}

 In this article, we study Deep Learning approaches to detect \acrshort{covid19} using body sounds.
 To this end, we propose \acrshort{fair}, a multi-instance audio classification approach with attention-based fusion on waveform and spectrogram representation.
 We prove the effectiveness of our approach by conducting extensive experiments on the Coswara dataset.
-The results demonstrate that the fusion of body sounds using self-attention helps extract richer features useful for the classification of \acrshort{covid19} negative and positive patients.
-In addition, we perform an in-depth analysis on the influence of fusion rule on the performance.
-We found that the scaling property of self-attention shows great efficiency when more instances of body sounds as well as representations are adopted.
+The results demonstrate that the fusion of body sounds using self-attention helps extract richer features that are useful for the classification of \acrshort{covid19} negative and positive patients.
+In addition, we perform an in-depth analysis on the influence of the fusion rule on the performance.
+We found that the scaling property of self-attention shows great efficiency when more instances of body sounds and representations are adopted.
 The best setting with a combination of cough, breath, and speech sounds in waveform and spectrogram representation results in an AUC score of 0.8658, a sensitivity of 0.8057, and a specificity of 0.7958 on our test set.
-The sensitivity of our model exceeds 0.75, the required threshold of \acrshort{covid19} screening test \cite{scheiblauer_comparative_2021}.
-The \acrshort{fair} approach can be scaled to an unlimited number of body sounds and applied to other respiratory diseases.
+The sensitivity of our model exceeds 0.75, the required threshold of the \acrshort{covid19} screening test \cite{scheiblauer_comparative_2021}.